 After graduation, what’s next for you?

-Over the course of your eight-month relationship with a “MTA mentor alum”, you’ll engage in personal, one-to-one conversations.
-These will give you the opportunity to ask questions, pick up helpful tips, learn more about your field of endeavour, and begin to build your professional network.
-You may even find, as some students do, that a long-term bond forms between you and your mentor.
+Over this six-month period, you’ll get to know your mentor well and engage in personal conversations.
+You’ll be able to ask questions, pick up tips, learn more about a career field or fields, and perhaps begin to build your professional network as well.
+You may even find, as some students do, that your mentor becomes a long-term friend.

 - My mentor has put me in contact with other professionals within the industry, and it has been wonderful being able to gain an inside look into different career options.